Get Ahead Get A Hat / Hat Making Masterclass / Wear A Hat Day

 - What about collecting my hat and/or remittance on any sales?
 This will take place at 4.30pm on Sunday 13th May at the show’s finish, either by you, as the maker, or by a nominated representative.

 DON’T KNOW HOW TO MAKE A HAT?
-We’re running a special Hat Making Masterclass in February & one in March 2018 for individuals who’d like to join in but don’t know how.
-Run by professional hatters, Zara & Paul from Innerspirals and held at Lower Drayton Farm, Staffordshire, the masterclasses, which will each run over a whole weekend, will show you how to create your own felted hat in Trilby or Top Hat style.
-Read more about the Masterclasses here Hat Making Masterclass and if you decide you want to sign up, click on this link to fill in your booking form which you will need to return to us.
+We’re running a special Hat Making Masterclass in March 2018 for individuals who’d like to join in but don’t know how.
+Run by professional hatters, Zara & Paul from Innerspirals and held at Lower Drayton Farm, Staffordshire, the masterclass, which will run over a whole weekend, will show you how to create your own felted hat in Trilby or Top Hat style.
+Read more about the Masterclass here Hat Making Masterclass Information and if you decide you want to sign up, click on this link to fill in your booking form which you will need to return to us.
 You will also find the link to make your payment on the booking form.
-Booking Form Hat Making Masterclass
+HAT MAKING MASTERCLASS BOOKING FORM (editable)

 AND NOW FOR SOMETHING A LITTLE BIT DIFFERENT HAPPENING BEFORE THE SHOW IN MAY

 - Wear your hat in public.
 Make it creative and make it fun to fundraise.
 Brain Tumour Research is holding a UK wide fundraising Wear A Hat Day in March 2018.
-Get involved with this with Wool@J13, flash mob style, in Stafford Town Centre on Saturday March 31st, or organise your own where you are.
+Get involved with this with Wool@J13, flash mob style, in Stafford Town Centre on Saturday March 31st.
 Read The Why, What & How of Wear A Hat Day 2018 with Wool@J13 to find out what you need to do to get involved.
 We look forward to welcoming you on board.

 Actress and TV presenter